zeroc-ice/ice/php/BuildInstructionsWindows.md

 ### Preparing to Build

-The build system requires the slice2php translator from Ice for C++.
+The build system requires the slice2php compiler from Ice for C++.
 If you have not built Ice for C++ in this source distribution, refer to [C++ build instructions](../cpp/BuildInstructionsWindows.md)

 ## Building the PHP Extension